liquibase/liquibase-contribute-site/docs/extensions-integrations/integration-guides/configure-file-access.md

 The [ResourceAccessor API](../../code/api/resource-resourceaccessor.md) provides the abstraction around how changelog-related files are looked up and read which allows the file references encoded into changelog files to be usable across a wide range of environments without changes.

-The final, overall ResourceAccessor is exposed to end users as the "Search Path"
+The final, overall ResourceAccessor is exposed to end-users as the "Search Path"

 Each integration needs to configure the `ResourceAccessor` and set it in the `liquibase.Scope`